Pro Tip: How To Pick A New Thumbnail For Your Live Photos

 Your Live Photo thumbnail is the first impression viewers get of your content, so it needs to be captivating.
 A well-composed thumbnail can make all the difference in attracting attention and encouraging people to click.
 Think of your thumbnail as a mini-storyboard that sets the stage for your Live Photo.

-READ ALSO Tips For Optimizing Pc For Photo Editing
+READ ALSO Pc Optimization For Video Editing

 It should tell a quick visual story that hints at the content within.